dscho/pagefind-xkcd-demo/content/comics/2017-9-4-ensemble-model.md

 ---
 [Inside this single panel comic the header on top reads:]

-In an ensemble model, forecasters run many different versions of a weather model with slightly different initial conditions.
+In an *ensemble model*, forecasters run many different versions of a weather model with slightly different initial conditions.
 This helps account for uncertainty and shows forecasters a spread of possible outcomes.

 [To the left side a picture shows several gray overlapping swirling lines emitted from a point, then gradually diverging rightwards.
 Below are two smaller pictures; the first shows the lines connected to several loops and in the second it's still a similar figure to the above but moving into the opposite direction with the point emerged to a spiral.]

 [The text right to the pictures reads:]

-Members in a typical ensemble:
+**Members in a typical ensemble:**

 A universe where…